tlkh/ai-lab/README.md

 The AI Lab container was designed for students and researchers.
 The container is primarily designed to create a frictionless experience (by including all frameworks) during the initial prototyping and exploration phase, with a focus on iteration with fast feedback and less focus on deciding on specific approaches or frameworks. **This is not an official NVIDIA product!**

 If you would like to use NGC containers in an AI Lab like container, there is an example of how you can build one yourself.
-Take a look at [`Dockerfile.tf-amp`](Dockerfile.tf-amp).
+Take a look at [`tf-amp.Dockerfile`](tf-amp.Dockerfile).
 Do note that you are restricted from distributing derivative images from NGC containers in a public Docker registry.

 ## Support